 Ensemble Mirage is a dynamic flexi-ensemble based in London, UK, enabling the exploration and programming of the whole range of Clarinet-String-Piano chamber music, beginning primarily with the core three clarinet trios and building upwards.
-They are delighted to be selected for the 2016/17 St John’s Smith Square Young Artists’ Scheme and look forward to presenting a rich variety of music and ensemble flexes in their programmes.
+They were delighted to be selected for the 2016/17 St John’s Smith Square Young Artists’ Scheme when they were able to present a rich variety of music and ensemble flexes in their programmes.

-They look forward to their Young Artists’ residency at St. John’s Smith Square over 2016/17, presenting an exciting and emotive series of concerts crossing the whole range of their repertoire alongside newly commissioned works.
+During their Young Artists’ residency at St. John’s Smith Square they presented an exciting and emotive series of concerts crossing the whole range of their repertoire alongside newly commissioned works.
+Ensemble Mirage continues to evolve by working with a small group of dedicated chamber musicians to expand the repertoire offered, currently up to Octet.

 Core Ensemble Members